 This recipe comes from my mother-in-law who made it for decades.
 It is quick and delicious.
-But also very naughty, and SO not South Beach… Use sparingly.
+But also very naughty.
+Use sparingly.

 pastry: